Testing the reliability of your fulfillment center

 Now let's run our chaos experiments.
 We'll run three tests that each inject a different possible fault into our system: latency, dropped packets, and loss of the event stream.
 This will help emulate the soft failures that commonly lead to failures in RESTful applications, as well as test our pipeline when our newest piece of architecture fails completely.
 A well-designed chaos experiment has several components: a hypothesis stating the question we’re trying to answer, a blast radius and magnitude specifying the scope and intensity of the experiment, a way of measuring system response, and a way to halt and rollback the experiment.
 We won't go into the detail of these steps in this article, but here is a good resource for more information on designing your chaos experiments.
 For each of our tests below, we've outlined the hypothesis, the experiment details, and the results.

 We’ll use Gremlin, a Chaos Engineering SaaS platform, to run our chaos experiments.
-You can try these chaos experiments for yourself by creating a Gremlin Free account.
+You can try these chaos experiments for yourself by requesting a free trial.

 Hypothesis: Adding latency between the payment service and message stream should cause a backlog in the payment consumers as the impacted service takes longer to complete the calls.
 However, after a brief catch-up period, the stream should clear and operations should return to normal.